oracle/truffleruby/doc/contributor/workflow.md

 ## Running

+### Running Small Scripts

 `jt ruby` runs TruffleRuby.
-You can use it exactly as you'd run the MRI `ruby` command.
+You can use it exactly as you'd run the MRI `ruby` command and this is useful to compare behavior.
 Additionally, `jt ruby` sets a couple of extra options to help you when developing, such as loading the core library from disk rather than the JAR.
 `jt ruby` prints the real command it's running as it starts.

-If you are running a Ruby environment manager like `rvm`, `rbenv`, or `chruby` please run `rvm use system`, `rbenv system`, or `chruby system` to clear their environment variables, so that the correct gems are picked up.
+`jt ruby` does not add TruffleRuby to `PATH` and does not support installing gems if `GEM_HOME` or `GEM_PATH` is set, see below for that.

+### Running Ruby Programs Which Need Gems

+The best here is to use a Ruby manager like `rbenv` or `chruby` for this.
+`jt build` automatically registers any truffleruby build with `rbenv` or `chruby`.
+So you can simply `chruby truffleruby-jvm` or `rbenv shell truffleruby-jvm` (adapt the name for a different build configuration).
+And with that, the gem environment is properly setup and you can use TruffleRuby just like you would use CRuby, including using `gem`, `bundle`, `rake`, `ruby`, etc.

+### Build Configurations

 By default, `jt ruby` runs the `jvm` build of TruffleRuby (that is, built with the `--jvm` [build configuration](#building) and using the default build name) and aborts if this build doesn't exist.